darosior/lightning-rfc/tests/events/test-spec.md

 STEP1->STEP2b->STEP2c->STEP2a, STEP1->STEP2c->STEP2a->STEP2b,
 or STEP1->STEP2c->STEP2b->STEP2c.

-The special marker `One of:` indicate sequences starting with distinct output events, only one of which could occur.
+The special marker `One of:` indicates sequences starting with distinct output events, only one of which could occur.
 This is useful for optional outputs which are more constrained, eg: